aiutarsi/ICAapp/README.md

 ## Overview

-**This is an GUI Desktop application which execute Independent Component Analysis(ICA) for sound files(wav) or image files(png gray & color) which you selected.**
+**This is a GUI Desktop application that executes Independent Component Analysis(ICA) for sound files(Wav) or image files(png gray & color) that you selected.**

 ICA is one of the statistical methods that separates mixed multiple sounds or images.
-For example, there two wav files which mixed two different speaker's talk at different rations, by using ICA's algorithm, we can separate them to each speaker's talk.
-It is look like cocktail-parity effect.
+For example, there are 2 Wav files that mixed two different speakers' talks at different rations, by using ICA's algorithm, we can separate them to each speaker's talk.
+It looks like a cocktail-parity effect.

-ICA is included in scipy, but I don't use it in this app.
+ICA is included in Scipy, but I don't use it in this app.

 ![ICA-color](img/ICA-color.png)